MobileViews: A Million-scale and Diverse Mobile GUI Dataset: Dataset Construction

-\textbf{Software-hardware interaction.} To fully utilize these Android instances, we let the \textit{App Interaction Coordinator} to monitor the number of available Android instances.
-When an instance becomes idle, the coordinator starts an app traversal process, which hosts on a Linux server and connects to the Android instance via adb~\cite{adb} over the network.
-The app traversal tool then takes over the app traversal process.
-Once the traversal is completed or the process exits unexpectedly, the Android instance is returned to the available state.
-Through this fine-grained scheduling method, we efficiently completed 81,600 device-hours of app traversal within one month.
+\textbf{Software-hardware coordination.} To achieve better parallelism, the \textit{App Interaction Coordinator} monitors the status of each Android instance at regular intervals.
+When an instance becomes available, the coordinator connects to it and initiates the app traversal process.
+The traversal tool then starts its execution.
+Once the traversal is completed or the process exits unexpectedly, the instance is marked as available again.
+This fine-grained scheduling strategy enables efficient utilization of hardware resources, allowing us to complete 151,600 device-hours of app traversal within two months.